CasualX/chipgame/notes/2025-11-19-checkpoints.md

 Checkpoints should be easy to manage during play, with clear UI for creating and resuming.
 The system should feel like a quality-of-life improvement that encourages experimentation without trivializing the challenge of completing levels.

+[x] Initial checkpoint save and load system implemented.\
+[x] Disable records and trophies for checkpoint-assisted runs.\
+[ ] Improve the UX when a level is completed with checkpoints used.\